ANALYSIS-No tests, no problem? Experts question new U.S. CDC policy on COVID isolation period

 Given the persistent test supply shortages, though, requiring rapid tests would have been "almost laughable," Ranney said.
 "There's the ideal science and the actual on-the-ground reality."

-(Reporting by Julie Steenhuysen, additional reportig by Stephanie Nebehay in Geneva; Editing by Michele Gershberg and Diane Craft)
+(Reporting by Julie Steenhuysen, additional reportig by Stephanie Nebehay in Geneva; Editing by Michele Gershberg, Diane Craft and Grant McCool)

 ((julie.steenhuysen@thomsonreuters.com; 312-408-8131; Reuters Messaging: Julie.steenhuysen.reuters.com@reuters.net))